ortexx/localizationjs/readme.md

 ### .currency(num, currency, options)
 gets currency in the current locale format using "Intl" library
-currency is string of ISO currency code, for example "USD"
+__currency__ is string of ISO currency code, for example "USD"

 ### .hasTranslation(key)
 gets true if dictionary has key translation

 ### .brute(fn, excludeDefault)
 it allows you to sort out all spellings locale
-if excludeDefault is true then it includes default locale variants too.
+if __excludeDefault__ is true, then it includes default locale variants too.
 Example:

 ```js
 locale.brute((val, next) => {